frePPLe/frepple/doc/user-guide/model-reference/operations.rst

                                            producing operation of a certain buffer.
                                          | If you want to model a safety stock quantity, you can use
-                                           the minimum or minimum_calendar fields on the buffer. detectproblems         boolean           | Set this field to false to skip problem detection on this operation.
-                                         | The default value is true.
-loads                  list of load      A list of all resources loaded by this operation. flows                  list of flow      A list of all buffers where material is consumed from or
+                                           the minimum or minimum_calendar fields on the buffer. loads                  list of load      A list of all resources loaded by this operation. flows                  list of flow      A list of all buffers where material is consumed from or produced into.
-                                         produced into.